Skip to main content

 The Screen Space Normals technique can be broken down into three steps:

-- In a separate pass, generate normals from the depth buffer.
+1. In a separate pass, generate normals from the depth buffer.

-- Optionally, blur the resulting normals texture.
+2. Optionally, blur the resulting normals texture.

-- Apply the normals texture to materials or VFX to achieve an effect.
+3. Apply the normals texture to materials or VFX to achieve an effect.

 This technique produces faceted normals, so usually some kind of blur is desired to smooth them out.
-Snap has implemented a fast two-pass blur with an extra feature: the blur has less of an effect if there is a large difference in depth between the center pixel and the offset sample.
-This helps to prevent normals from smoothing across objects separated in space, otherwise it might produce a plastic-wrap sort of look.
-The Depth Threshold
+Snap has implemented a fast two-pass blur with an extra feature: the blur has less of an effect if there is a large difference in depth between the center pixel and the offset sample.This helps prevent normals from smoothing across objects that are separated in space, which could otherwise produce a plastic-wrap effect.
+The Depth Threshold value controls the sensitivity of this effect on the Bilateral Blur material.

 The One Frame Delay

-The one frame delay effect is noticeable when applied as lighting on fast moving objects.
+The one frame delay effect is only noticeable when applied as lighting on fast moving objects.
 For things like collisions, it’s typically not an issue.

 Currently, the only way around this is to render a depth-only pre-pass.
 The depth from this pass can be used before the final color is resolved in the main camera.
-This is provided as an option for the Screen Space Normals asset in the Asset Library, so be sure to check that out if you need to solve this problem.
+This is provided as an option for the Screen Space Normals asset in the Asset Library, so be sure to check that out if you need to solve this problem : enable a Fix Delay checkbox on the ScreenSpaceNormals script.

-The VFX Rain example uses the Screen Space Normals asset from the Asset Library to generate normals from a Depth Render Target.
-It uses normals for lighting materials on the panda and chair, and uses the normals and depth for rain particle collisions.
-The Rain VFX asset uses the “Collision (Depth Buffer)” subgraph in the Update stage to compute particle collisions.This subgraph can be found in the VFX subgraph library.
+The Depth Collision VFX example uses the same technique to generate normals from a Depth Render Target.
+It uses normals for lighting materials on the 3D objects, and uses the normals and depth for rain particle collisions.

-, a number of changes occur to the particle: it gets larger, it switches to a flipbook texture of a water splash, and it starts counting an offset for the flipbook texture frame time.
+Collisions are tracked in a custom attribute called collisionCount.
+When collisionCount is greater than 0, a number of changes occur to the particle: it gets larger, it switches to a flipbook texture of a water splash, and it starts counting an offset for the flipbook texture frame time.

 For more information on particle collisions, check out the VFX Collisions guide.